bradymholt/cron-expression-descriptor/README.md

 ## Options

-An `CronExpressionDescriptor.Options` object can be passed to `GetDescription`.
+A `CronExpressionDescriptor.Options` object can be passed to `GetDescription`.
 The following options are available:

 - **bool ThrowExceptionOnParseError** - If exception when trying to parse expression and generate description, whether to throw or catch and output the Exception message as the description.
 (Default: true)
 - **bool Verbose** - Whether to use a verbose description (Default: false)